indianakernick/STELA/README.md

 **Disclamer:**
 I'm calling this a "scripting language built for speed" but does that really make sense?
 If you want speed, you need control.
-You need to be able to do unsafe things. std::string_view is fast but std::string_view is also unsafe.
-It could hold a tangling pointer if you're not careful. operator[] is fast but it's unsafe. operator[] doesn't do bounds checking.
-I've never used .at() and I never will!
+You need to be able to do unsafe things. `std::string_view` is fast but `std::string_view` is also unsafe.
+It could hold a dangling pointer if you're not careful. `operator[]` is fast but it's unsafe. `operator[]` doesn't do bounds checking.
+I've never used `.at()` and I never will!
 I know what I'm doing.
 I know not to access memory outside the bounds of an array.

 Being safe costs performance.
-Scripting languages are meant to be safe because scripts are meant to be written by both non-programmers and programmers.
+Scripting languages are meant to be safe.
 I'll try to get as much safety and speed as I can.
 Even if I don't make this as fast as I would like, it will still be much faster than Lua simply due to LLVM and static typing.